Flow Analytics Overview

 As soon as you publish a flow, Appcues starts analyzing how it's doing on your site.
 When you visit the flows section of my.appcues.com, your content will be listed just like you see it here:

 For each of your flows, you have options like edit, view analytics, settings, clone, and archive.
 We'll be dealing with the analytics section today.
-You can select it by clicking the flow title, or the little picture of the graph for the relevant flow.
+You can select it by clicking the flow card, or the analytics graph icon on the relevant flow in the menu in the upper righthand of the flow card.

 Once you land on the analytics page, you'll see a few sections: